hanhdt/vue-trix/README.md

 - `inputId`: This is referenced `id` of the hidden input field defined
 - `placeholder`: The placeholder attribute specifies a short hint that describes the expected value of a editor
-- `localStorage`: Boolean attribute allows saving editor state into browser's localStorage
+- `localStorage`: The boolean attribute allows saving editor state into browser's localStorage

 ### Binding editor changes